Blog

 Beyond operational effects, fund structures also face divergent regulations and compliance.
 Several key differences emerge:

-Share marketing – Unlike closed funds openly promoting shares, open ones can only market privately to qualified investors.
+Share marketing – Unlike closed hedge funds openly marketing shares, open ones can only market privately to qualified investors.
 This constraint can hinder capital raising.

 Accreditation – Open-ended funds limited to accredited investors.
 Closed ones are accessible to both accredited and non-accredited.